Substance Use Disorder Treatment Programs

 Provides telepsychiatry services through a mobile van for patients across Caroline County in need of addiction treatment.
 Our team includes a peer recovery coach, nurse, and counselor, and we see patients in a private room.
 Please visit http://easternshoremobilecare.org/ for more information.

 Provides telepsychiatry and Medications for Opioid Use Disorder (MOUD) for patients in need of addiction treatment through the local health department.

-Program aims to increase the initiation of Medication for Opioid Use Disorder (OUD) for hospitalized patients being discharged to Skilled Nursing Facilities (SNFs) by expanding the provision of care for patients with OUD.
+Program aims to increase the initiation of Medication for Opioid Use Disorder (MOUD) for hospitalized patients being discharged to Skilled Nursing Facilities (SNFs) by expanding the provision of care for patients with Opioid Use Disorder (OUD).
 The Program aims to: expand the capacity of SNFs to provide care for patients with OUD, create systems to enroll patients in the outpatient setting, create linkage across medical and treatment settings, and decrease ED visits and hospital readmissions.